MIT-LCP/mimic-iv/buildmimic/duckdb/README.md

 [DuckDB](https://duckdb.org/).
 DuckDB, like SQLite, is serverless and stores all information in a single file.
-Unlike SQLite which is an OLTP database,
+Unlike SQLite, an OLTP database,
-DuckDB is an OLAP database and therefore optimized for analytical queries, which results in faster queries for researchers using MIMIC-IV over SQLite.
+DuckDB is an OLAP database, and therefore optimized for analytical queries.
+This will result in faster queries for researchers using MIMIC-IV with DuckDB compared to SQLite.
 To learn more, please read their ["why duckdb"](https://duckdb.org/docs/why_duckdb) page.

-The instructions to load MIMIC-IV into a DuckDB only require DuckDB to be installed and for your computer to have a posix-compliant terminal shell, which is already found by default on any Mac OSX, Linux, or BSD installation.
+The instructions to load MIMIC-IV into a DuckDB only require
+1. DuckDB to be installed and
+2. for your computer to have a posix-compliant terminal shell, which is already found by default on any Mac OSX, Linux, or BSD installation.
 To use these instructions on Windows, you need a Unix command line environment,